zak-rockerfeller/Deep-Learning-A-Z/Voting Classifier/README.md

 <h3>Data Description</h3>h3
 The dataset includes the following fields for each reservoir unit:

-🟢 Reservoir unit: Name of the reservoir unit.
+🟢 Reservoir unit: Name of the reservoir unit.</n>
 🟢 Country: Country where the reservoir unit is located.
 🟢 Region: Region within the country where the reservoir unit is located.
 🟢 Basin name: Name of the geological basin where the reservoir unit is located.